 - Resolutions adopted by the districts

 - Levy certificates (budgets)

-- Administrative and adjudicated refunds
+- Administrative refunds

 - Ballot measures

 - Levy limit worksheets

 - The State levy letter

 We do not review all of the taxing district's levies.
-We audit approximately 40 percent of the taxing districts.

-The scope of the audit did not include the review of earmarked funds.
+We audit approximately 40 percent of the county's taxing districts.
+Moreover, the scope of the audit did not include the review of earmarked funds.